JunhwanK/habitjar/_pages/privacypolicy.md

 - To respond to user inquiries and support requests
 - To detect, prevent, and fix technical issues
 - To improve app stability, performance, and reliability
+- To analyze aggregated usage trends (such as theme popularity) and improve service quality

 We do not sell your personal data.